dennybaa/st2-docker-testing/README.md

 ### Result

-Playing around with containers built with packer, st2factory, puppet and etc :) Most of the things seem to operate, the bugs bellow should be fixed however.
+Playing around with containers built with packer, st2factory, puppet and etc...
+Most of the things seem to operate, the bugs bellow should be fixed however.

 Personally, I can say supporting these containers is not fun, seems that there'll be no folks who might want to use them, this is my opinion anyway.